Responsible Gambling

 Jennifer Shatley, President of the Nevada Council on Problem Gambling

-Responsible Gambling Council, an organization dedicated to the well-being of gamblers in Canada, defines responsible gambling as gambling that minimizes the risk to players through the use of safeguards which include money and time limits, not seeing gambling as a way of making money and by never borrowing money to gamble.
+Responsible Gambling Council, an organization dedicated to the well-being of gamblers in Canada, defines responsible gambling as gambling that minimizes the risk to players through the use of safeguards, which include money and time limits, not seeing gambling as a way of making money, and never borrowing money to gamble.

 If you ever read any of the content here on Crash Gambler, you’ll see that at the very end, we always remind you to gamble responsibly and have fun.
 It’s time we actually provide you with some guidelines on how to gamble responsibly when playing your favourite crash games.